marano/blog/_posts/2014-07-17-5-work-culture-benefits.markdown

 ##The deliverable product

-When you don't have a middleman between you and your client, you can have a better feel on the idea of the product, knowing your client and his or her’s expectations about it.
+When you don't have a middleman between you and your client, you can have a better feel on the idea of the product, knowing your client and his or hers expectations about it.
 So, you can't help but feel like the product is also yours.
 You become more easily engaged to the project.

 ##Commitment

-All the team will be on the meeting, so everyone knows all the information that the team need to know.
+All the team will be on the meeting, so everyone knows all the information that the team needs to know.
 Nothing is missed.
 That is important to encourage everyone on the team to interact with the client and their decisions.
 Because if something becomes a gap on the planning meeting, everyone gets harmed.
 It develops a good sense of responsibility on team members.

 ##Confidence